 The Byobu Matsuri (Folding Screen Festival) at the Nagae Family Residence, Kyoto, from July 14-16

 The Nagae Family Residence is a designated tangible cultural property by the City of Kyoto.
-Themed around 'plants' this year, folding screens and a selection of items from the collection of the Nagae Family Residence will be showcased.
+Under the theme of 'Traveling', folding screens, picture scrolls, and other visual materials selected by students of the College of Letters, Ritsumeikan University, will be showcased at the residence this year.

 The Nagae family were merchants of the kimono fabric.
 Their family residence, built between the late Edo period and the Taishō period, served both as a working and living space for many generations.